5 ways to reduce your stress, when dealing with infertility

 3. Connection is a basic human need.
 And it’s another way to complete the stress cycle – through social interaction, laughter or affection.
 It shows your body that the world is a safe place.
 When we laugh, it helps to regulate your emotions.
 And when we show each other affection on a physical level, it tells your body it is safe.
 A 6 second kiss or a 20 second hug can change your hormones, lower your blood pressure and heart rate, and improve your mood.
 Even petting your dog or cat can lower your blood pressure.

-4. It’s something that makes us, and those around us, feel uncomfortable.
+4. Crying.
+It’s something that makes us, and those around us, feel uncomfortable.
 I was always told to go to my room to cry, as if there was something wrong with it.
 We apologize to others when we cry – there is a huge stigma attached to it.
 But the more we push it down, the worse it is for our body.
 It can physically hurt to hold in a cry.
-Crying can give us relief, and I’d recommend that you allocate some crying time each week.
+But crying is a great way to reduce your stress.
+Your tears contain cortisol, so when you cry, stress hormones are leaving your body.
+Crying also releases endorphins that ease your emotional and physical pain.
+So given all the benefits and relief it provides, I’d recommend that you allocate some crying time each week.
 It could be in the shower, in your car, watching a sad movie, listening to a sad song, or while writing in your journal.
 Worried that you won’t stop if you start?
 You will, I promise.
-And now you know that crying is actually doing your body a favor, and reducing your stress.

 5. Being creative.
 Whether it’s painting, singing, or writing, being creative gives us a chance to move through the big emotions.
 I can tell you from personal experience, writing my book, The Injustice of Infertility was the one thing that allowed me to process and heal from the trauma of infertility or loss.
 Before I wrote it, I was still very much inside my stress cycle, despite getting to the end of my fertility journey with two beautiful children.
 I’m telling you, creativity works.